bryanpgalligan/FishTrapsFoodSec/README.md

 Galligan, B. P., Birgen, N., Condy, M., Fadhili, M., Ferrunzi, N., Gomes, I., Jepchumba, V., Juma, M., Kosgei, J., Makungu, H., Mbaru, E., Mchinga, B., Musa, A., Nyachiro, A., Obanyi, D., Omondi, C., Ongoro, E., Otieno, M., Shekiondo, A., Shilingi, A., Tungu, R., Wambiji, N., Wanyoike, J., Warui, J., Humphries, A. T., & McClanahan, T. R. (2022).
 FishTrapsFoodSec: Nutrient capture and sustainable yield maximized by a gear modification in artisanal fishing traps.
 Zenodo.

+**License:**

+This project is licensed under the terms of the MIT license.

 ## Overview

 This repository is the data management and analysis workflow of a research project investigating the ecosystem and food security benefits and tradeoffs of adding escape gaps to traditional African fish traps.
 It includes 10 years of landings data from artisanal trap fishers operating in the inshore waters of Kenya and Tanzania.